 It does only pack 12 watts of power, but its strength is punching through a 6-inch custom made speaker, so it could possibly be used for smaller venue gigs.

-Orange’s Crush didn’t get its name by accident.
+The Crush didn’t get its name by accident.
 The authentic sound of this amp would be best described as ‘crushing’, as most of its features are based on providing the player with as much gain and distortion as he or she could possibly want.
-Even though it was basically made for heavier music styles, the Crush 12 is a well-balanced amp that could accommodate any guitarist.
+Even though it was basically made for heavier music styles, the Crush 12 by Orange Amps is a well-balanced amp that could accommodate any guitarist.

 6. Dean DA20